21 Days in the Canadian Rockies Road Trip Guide – The Complete Guide For 2018

 If you are planning to visit Lake Louise this summer, the water is at its finest in July and August.

-Stop 4 on our Canadian rocky mountain road trip
+Stop 4 on our Canadian Rockies road trip:

 Banff to Sunwapta Falls – 1 night in Sunwapta Falls